The Dawn of a World Simulator

 Learning to simulate the world from video

 World models approach simulation from a new perspective.
 Rather than designing a simulator for each domain, we train general-purpose, causal models on large amounts of video and interaction data, and task them with predicting what happens next.
-Because the data reflects how the world evolves over time, frame-by-frame, the learning problem is inherently causal.
-Through next-frame prediction, the model learns internal representations of state, dynamics, and interactions without those structures needing to be specified in advance.
+Because the data reflects how the world evolves over time, the learning problem is inherently causal.
+Through next-state prediction, the model learns internal representations of state, dynamics, and interactions without those structures needing to be specified in advance.

 The architecture of a world model